macmv/bamboo/README.md

 ### Architecture

 Sugarcane uses a proxy-server model.
-The proxy talks to a Minecraft client over a tcp connection, and also talks to a server over a GRPC connection.
+The proxy talks to a Minecraft client over a TCP connection, and also talks to a server over a GRPC connection.
 This has a number of benefits, such as performance, scalability, and most importantly, cross-versioning.
 The Minecraft client changes it's packet definition quite a bit for every version, and supporting all the way back to 1.8 means that almost everything is different.
 The benefit to the server is that the GRPC connection is version-agnostic.
-The proxy manages all of the conversion between various tcp versions, and converts all of those packets into one grpc packet which is sent to the server.
+The proxy manages all of the conversion between various TCP versions, and converts all of those packets into one GRPC packet which is sent to the server.

 As for the server itself, it does a lot of things differently from the vanilla